 Picture books take a long time to create, often several years from purchase of the manuscript to publication.
 Why?
 Because original artwork takes time.
-I’m excited to share artwork on this site when it’s available.
+I’ll share artwork for each of my books as soon as it’s available.

 A tiny new person has arrived.
 Let’s take our time.
 We’ll rest together.
 Learn together.
 We’ll fall in love as a family.